Characters: Captain America Films

 - Manipulative Bastard: He's successfully manipulated SHIELD for years, and does a good job for manipulating the World Security Council, Captain America and even seasoned chessmaster Nick Fury.

-- Mole in Charge: He is a HYDRA plant within SHIELD and he's basically Fury's boss.
+- Mole in Charge: He is HYDRA's mole within SHIELD and he's basically Fury's boss.
 After Fury's death, his control of SHIELD is essentially rock-solid.

-- The Needs of the Many: He justifies his plot to murder twenty million people by saying their deaths will save billions.
+- The Needs of the Many: He justifies his plot to have HYDRA shoot 20,000,000 people by saying their deaths will save billions.

 - Non-Action Big Bad: Unusually for a superhero movie, Pierce does not appear to have any physical combat capabilities.
 However, he knows how to use guns and hidden kill-gadgets, and given that he is in command of virtually all of S.H.I.E.L.D.'s resources (including legions of SWAT teams, multiple helicarriers, and The Winter Soldier), he is still extremely dangerous.